Life Cycle of Cat Fleas

 Fleas have developed clever adaptations to survive cat free periods or cold spells.
 By doing this the flea can retard its emergence from the pupa stage until a suitable cat comes around, or weather gets warmer.

 After having a suitable blood meal, mature fleas start laying eggs in batches of about 20 eggs.
 A female can lay up to 50 eggs a day.
-Before feading, fleas are incapable of reproducing.
-In fact they must have a blood meal within the first day or so.
+Before feeding, fleas are incapable of reproducing.
+In fact they must have a blood meal within the first day or so of coming out of their cocoon.
 Under ideal conditions fleas can live a year or more.
 Over the period of its life a flea may lay over 5000 eggs!

 Cat Flea eggs will hatch quickly in warm damp environment.
 If the conditions are cool and dry they will delay hatching.